Benchmarked: Do Windows 11’s Security Features Really Hobble Gaming Performance?

 Microsoft's decision to leave millions of older systems off the Windows 11 upgrade list has earned plenty of criticism, and much of that decision hinged on the performance impact of these types of security features.
 As a byproduct of targeted hardware-level optimizations, like MBEC, newer chips can handle these types of security measures without as much of a performance loss.

 However, our tests show that you will still see an impact in both gaming and application performance due to the heightened security, and that's even with the newer chips.
-Now, the performance hit we've seen surely isn't as profound as the ~25% numbers we've seen bandied about, but losing 5% of your gaming performance isn't acceptable if you don't need the added security.
-Especially when that represents a full CPU generation's worth of performance improvement.
+Now, the performance hit we've seen surely isn't as profound as the ~28% numbers we've seen bandied about, but losing 5% of your gaming performance isn't acceptable if you don't need the added security — especially when that represents a full CPU generation's worth of performance improvement.

 Luckily, these measures aren't employed by default with clean installs or upgrades.
 Instead, they'll only be in effect with newer systems purchased directly from OEMs, and savvy users can simply switch the feature off with a minimum of fuss.